fcipaq/snes9x_esp32/README.md

 `idf.py build flash`

-Partially unrelated: Snes9x also runs on the ESP32-S3 with approx. 45 fps.
+Snes9x also runs on the ESP32-S3 with approx. 45 fps.
 You can watch it [here](https://www.youtube.com/watch?v=lVLDIexSZ18).